-At the top of the page in the Navigation tab is a link to some common interview questions with behavioral interviewing minded answers.
+I can’t stress enough how important the specific answer is.
 Practice with someone and ask them to listen for your examples.
 I have yet to meet anyone that can be asked 10 questions and give 10 examples, so if you feel like you have this handled, ask a friend to practice interviewing you.
 I dare you!

 See you at the after party,

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.